 Farm Fresh Linseed

 Ground Linseed and Linseed (flax seed) oil is very delicate, it is the omega 3 part of the oil that can suffer damage from heat and light and this is the most important part of the oil for health reasons.
-It must be treated almost like milk and be fresh from the farm and be kept in a refrigerator.
+It must be treated almost like milk and be fresh from the farm!

-We ensure you get the freshest oil or meal by having a batch, press on demand system.
-Generally the oil is sent to you 5-6 days from pressing and never more than 10 days.
+We ensure you get the fresh oil by having a batch, press on demand system.
+Generally the natural culinary linseed oil is sent to you 5-6 days from pressing and never more than 10 days.
 We do not think you will get it any where else as fresh!
 All our bottles are filled by hand and the oil is not pumped through filters and pipes, nature does all the settling for us and we just filter through muslin keeping the oil full of energy.
 Each bottle comes with a little silver label with the pressing date that is your guarantee you have the best quality fresh oil or meal made with love.

 You can go and look in any health food store for linseed or flax and you will find sell by dates from nine months to a year or even more.
 Once we have even seen three years as a best before date with no visible pressed date, although you may see a code.
 With this kind of system you cannot tell when the oil was pressed.
 It is our belief that many people will be buying rancid oil with a bitter taste.
 This is borne out by many who when they taste our oil cannot believe how delicious and effective it is compared to others they have tried.